Glad you came to visit our site!

 I have been around animals my whole life, from owning racehorses as a kid, working on a dairy farm and owning my own farm.

 I have worked as a vet tech and groomer, plus still do side jobs grooming for free for seniors as they can’t always afford a lot.

 We have produced Am.
 Cocker Spaniels with many titles.

-I have a “NEVER give up attitude” as when others told me to give up on a 5 year old cocker female, I still finished her as it was about principle.
+I have a “NEVER give up attitude” as when others told me to give up on a 5-year-old cocker female from being a Champion, I still finished her as it was about principle.

 I have had my dogs in a number of magazines and even in a Cocker book!